 Why You’ll Go: There are several public beach-access points in the town of Santa Rosa.
 Ed Walline Park is a popular one.
 You access the beach from a boardwalk, down 25 steps to its silky sands.
 Lifeguards are on duty here during the summer season, and the beach is popular with families.
 Rent beach chairs and umbrellas during the season.
 The water is clear enough that you can see schools of tiny minnows.

-Why You’ll Go: You love the sense of isolation and rugged natural splendor that defines this Santa Rosa Beach.
+Why You’ll Go: You love the sense of isolation and rugged natural splendor that defines this park.

 What You’ll See: The park’s 1,640 acres are home to a dramatic landscape, including sand dunes topping 20 feet and old-growth longleaf pine forests bordering a pristine, 3.2-mile shoreline of Florida Panhandle beaches.
 The crystalline water feels blessedly cool, and the surf crashes with some vigor.